Is Windows Defender Good Enough in 2024? Full Guide

 • And more…

-Defender’s lack of a VPN is a huge disappointment.
+The free version of Defender lacks a VPN, which is a huge disappointment.
 A VPN protects your online privacy from trackers and allows you to access public networks securely.
-Norton, Bitdefender, and other brands on my list include a VPN.
+Even if you pay for Microsoft 365’s VPN, Norton, Bitdefender, and other brands on my list include a better one.
 I particularly like Norton’s VPN, which uses 256-bit AES encryption to protect your data and comes with various features such as a kill switch (that disconnects your internet if the VPN connection drops), unlimited data, and more.
+Defender’s paid VPN is capped at 50 GB (after which traffic is throttled) and only available to users in the US, UK, Canada, and Germany.
+Truthfully, it really can’t compete.

 While Defender offers some good features, it’s severely lacking in other areas.
 You’re much better off choosing one of the alternatives below.